robjg/beancmpr/beancmpr-examples/src/docs/docs/GETTING-STARTED.md

 Beancmpr requires Java 21.
 It is in Maven, however it is intended to be used with [Oddjob](https://github.com/robjg/oddjob) and so requires a few dependencies to launch.

-For an example POM needed to launch Beancmpr in Oddjob see the [The Example POM](beancmpr-examples/pom.xml).
+For an example POM needed to launch Beancmpr in Oddjob see [The Examples POM](../beancmpr-examples/pom.xml).

 The pom also contains a target to run the example comparison from the [README](../README.md).